 Oasis Academy is required to have a reopening plan pursuant to Emergency Directive 044.
-Oasis Academy's plan is in alignment with the SPCSA Plan for the Safe Return to In-Person Learning, the key topics addressed in the Nevada Department of Education's Framework for a Safe, Efficient, and Equitable Return to School Buildings as well as the U.S. Department of Education's ED COVID-19 Handbook, Volume 1: Strategies for Safely Reopening Elementary and Secondary Schools and ED COVID-19 Handbook, Volume 2: Roadmap to Reopening Safely and Meeting All Students' Needs.
+Oasis Academy's plan is in alignment with the SPCSA Plan for the Safe Return to In-Person Learning, the key topics addressed in the Nevada Department of Education's Framework for a Safe, Efficient, and Equitable Return to School Buildings as well as the <a href="U.S. Department of Education's ED COVID-19 Handbook, Volume 1: Strategies for Safely Reopening Elementary and Secondary Schools and ED COVID-19 Handbook, Volume 2: Roadmap to Reopening Safely and Meeting All Students' Needs.
 Additionally, Oasis Academy will follow the CDC Operational Strategy for K-12 Schools.
 OA will continue to modify practices based on the most recent CDC guidance.
 CDC guidance as it relates to schools in the fall should be out shortly and we will follow that guidance.
+Oasis Academy will stay in compliance with all state emergency directives, including those of the Nevada Department of Health and Human Services, and make changes accordingly.